alan-if/alan-i18n/CONTRIBUTING.md

 # New Libraries

-If you're planning to add a port of the Starter Library to a new locale, here are some guidelines.
+If you're planning to add a port of the Foundation Library to a new locale, here are some guidelines.

 ## Directory Structure

 Each port to a new locale should abide to the following folders naming and structuring convention:

 - `/alan_<locale-code>/`
-    + `/StartLib/`
+    + `/Foundation/`
-        * `StartLib.i` — main library import module.
+        * `Library.i` — main library import module.
         * `*.i` — other library modules.
     + `README.md` — English README.
     + `README_<locale-code>.md` — README in target locale.

 Where `<locale-code>` stand for the two-letter code indicating the target locale (e.g. `en`, `de`, `es`), as described in the _[Locale Codes]_ section of this document.

-The main library import module should be named `StartLib.i`, regardless of the library locale.
+The main library import module should be named `Library.i`, regardless of the library locale.
 (This module was called `std.i` in previous incarnations of the library.)

 The other library modules should be named accorded to their meaning in the target locale — e.g. `help.i` would be translated to `ayuda.i` in Spanish, `hilfe.i` in German, `aiuto.i` in Italian, etc.).